ioos/ioos-python-package-skeleton/docs/source/how2package4ioos.md

 - ensure that setup dependencies will be available at build time.

-[This blog post](https://chadsmith-software.medium.com/pep-517-and-518-in-plain-english-47208ca8b7a6) contains a nice summary of these PEPs.

 For IOOS packages we recommend to keep a bare bones `setup.py`, for backwards compatibility, and to move all the package metadata to a `setup.cfg`, while keeping the `pyproject.toml` only for the build information.